All Templates

 Opinion Scale

-If two products are similar in price and performance, how likely are you to choose the more repairable one?
+If two products were similar in price and performance, how likely would you be to choose the more repairable option?

 Min: Very unlikelyMid: NeutralMax: Very likely